Trump still might face punishment for Capitol riot even after Senate impeachment acquittal

 Some Democrats, therefore, interpret this as a way to ban Trump from office without clearing the 67-vote hurdle of an impeachment conviction.

-Senate Minority Leader Chuck Schumer, D-N.Y., was asked about using the 14th Amendment last week and declined to rule it out.
+Senate Majority Leader Chuck Schumer, D-N.Y., was asked about using the 14th Amendment last week and declined to rule it out.

 Trump attorney Michael van der Veen dismissed the possibility that Trump could face any accountability in the future in an interview with CBS News, saying that McConnell's comments specifically were just blustering.